slsa-framework/slsa-proposals/0002/README.md

 Version 1.0 of the [SLSA specification](https://slsa.dev/spec) provides a stable foundation.
 Plans:

--   Pare SLSA v1.0 down to only cover build integrity, which is SLSA's core strength.
-This makes SLSA practical by removing the requirements that cannot be implemented today, notably the controversial two-party review requirement and the undefined "common" requirements.
+-   Pare SLSA v1.0 down to only the levels and requirements that are generally agreed upon and practical to implement, leaving others for future extension.
+    In particular, v1.0 will tentatively only define SLSA 1-3 at first, marking SLSA 4 as "draft" while the community reworks the two-party review and hermeticity requirements.

 -   Establish a convention for extending SLSA beyond build integrity, such as to vulnerability management or source integrity.
 This might be through multiple